CMPS-2200/assignment-06-template/assignment-06.md

 ## 4. Spanning trees

-a) Consider a variation of the MST problem that instead asks for a tree that minimizes the maximum weight of any edge in the spanning tree.
+a) Consider a variation of the spanning tree problem that instead asks for a tree that minimizes the maximum weight of any edge in the spanning tree.
 Let's call this the minimum maximum edge tree (MMET).
 Is a solution to MST guaranteed to be a solution to MMET?
 Why or why not?

 **Enter answer in `answers.md`**